kelindi/CryptoPay-Concept/README.md

 The "Request" button allows the user to enter the username of the person they are requesting money from along with the amount.
 It has to be noted that the user can only request money from their friends.
 If they wish to request from others, they need to befriend them on the application first.

-The button generates outgoing requests and displays them on the "User Feed" section (explained later).
+The button generates outgoing requests and displays them on the "User Feed" section (explained later) upojn page refresh.

 #### The Split Button
-The "Split" option allows the user to split the money between mulitple users based on percentage they owe the user before sending the money requests to the participating friends.
+The "Split" option allows the user to split the money between mulitple users based on percentage.
+The User can use the "+" button to add more friends.
+Thhe user also has an option to choose if they want to "Request" for money or "Send" money to the users entered.

-The button generates outgoing requests and displays them on the "User Feed" section
+The button generates outgoing requests and displays them on the "User Feed" section upon page refresh.

 ### The User Feed